Key Exchange version "Auto" isn't really useful, remove it.

 We are left with fielded mobile units that are now completely broken.
 With no migration strategy available.
 This kind of thing makes it very difficult to argue the viability of pfSense in a commercial setting.

-#12 Updated by Denny Page almost 5 years ago
+#12 Updated by Denny Page over 5 years ago

 As a temporary measure, I have backed out commit 4d7568404c276ea8fd10583e8d769f5ba82587aa by hand for testing.
 This, combined with a config change to set Peer Identifier to Any, again works.